cmake-basis/BASIS/doc/howto/buildoptions.rst

 CMake Options
 =============

-The following CMake options/variables can be configured:
+The following standard CMake_ options/variables can be configured, see the documentation of CMake_ itself for more details:

 .. option:: -DBASIS_DIR:PATH